RiledUpCrow/Flier/docs/Action.md

 **`sprintStarting`**

 This action allows the player to take-off when sprinting on a runway.
-It needs to be constantly used/activated in order to work (for example when having no activators in an usage).
+It needs to be constantly used/activated in order to work (for example when having no activators in a usage).
 The player needs to be sprinting in a straight line on a flat surface.

 The player's sprinting speed will increase during `time` seconds up to the `max` speed, at which the player will be slightly thrown into the air.
 Gliding will be enabled and the engine will be turned on (as if the player was sneaking).
 To turn the engine off you need to press sneaking key once.